SESYNC-ci/basic-git-lesson/docs/_slides/readme.md

 Software is written in plain text, and version control is design for software development.
 A scripted workflow relies heavilly on plain text files, but may include different file types for figures or data.

 For this reason, a plain text editor is a core element of the IDE.
-The editor in RStudio is good for any kind of text documents: you could edit R scripts, C++ code, LaTeX documents, or even CSV files.
+The editor in RStudio is good for any kind of text documents: you could edit R scripts, NetLogo models, LaTeX documents, or even CSV files.

 ===

-## README.md
+## Configure git

-To begin making this project your own, modify the README.
-Tell us something about why you're here!
+The `system` function sends a given string directly to the operating system, which uses the `git` program itself to do something we can't do through RStudio.

 ~~~
-# SESYNC Computational Synthesis Institute

-Goals

-- ...
+system("git config user.name '<Full Name>'")
+system("git config user.email '<email>'")
 ~~~
-{:.text-document title="README.md"}

-The ".md" extension stands for "markdown", which is a syntax for simple plain text "formatting".
+{:.input}